Above: Purple coneflower in the woods in Nakoma Park in Madison, Wisconsin. (8/01/20).

 Grows up to 2- 5' tall and branches occasionally.
 Purple coneflower prefers full to partial sun with dry to moderate moisture such as prairies and woods.

-The pink to purple flower rays are about 1/4"-1/3" wide (They tend to droop downward with age) surrounding a prominent domed central protuberance consisting of multiple small yellow florets.
+Clearly the name is not the best indicator of the flower's color.
+Purple coneflowers have flowers that range in color from whiteish pink, pink, vibrant pink to purple pink.
+The flower rays are about 1/4"-1/3" wide (They tend to droop downward with age) surrounding a prominent domed central protuberance consisting of multiple small yellow/orange florets.

 Blooms June - October.
 The blooming period oftenn has two stages.
 The first bloom begins in mid-summer and lasts about a month.
 Then, after a temporary dormancy, some plants may bloom again in the early fall.